lukasborawski/bigos/README.md

 `position-absolute-custom($coords: 0 0 0 0, $fixed: false)`

 * `$coords` of absolute position (top right bottom left) should be written without commas
-* notice that unitless values will be not included as a position value - e.g. if you set `0px 0 0 0px` in output there will be only `position: absolute; top: 0px; left: 0px;` notation
+* notice that unitless values will be not included as a position value - i.g. if you set `0px 0 0 0px` in output there will be only `position: absolute; top: 0px; left: 0px;` notation
 * change `$fixed` variable to exactly `fixed` value to set position on it

 **Element verticaly aligned** - `element-vertical-align()` - uses `transform-translate()` mixin